How to Keep a Cat Calm During a Move

 Sudden major environmental changes (all furniture moved in one day) are more stressful than gradual change.
 Pack boxes incrementally over weeks so the cat habituates to the changing environment.

-On Move Day
+What Are On Move Day?

 Move day is the highest-stress day for cats.
 Minimize their exposure to the chaos: